jjkay03/NationsEvent/README.md

 <br>

 ## GROUP CHATS
 Custom group chats creation based on permissions.

-The group chat are edited and created in the `GroupChats.kt` enum class.
+The group chat are edited and created in the `GroupChats.kt` enum class:

 ```kotlin
 // Exemple group chat (Staff chat)